-This is the twelfth macroalgae identification ring test as circulated through the NMBAQC scheme, with early exercises being essentially trials of the methodology.
-Although the results were broadly comparable with those of previous years (RT010 and RT11) there was a noticeable increase in the level of agreement between participating laboratories and the AQC.
+This is the thirteenth macroalgae identification ring test as circulated through the NMBAQC scheme, with early exercises being essentially trials of the methodology.
+Although the results were broadly comparable with those of previous years (RT10 and RT11) there was a noticeable decrease in the level of agreement between participating laboratories and the AQC when compared with RT12.
 As per previous years the test included several cryptic and taxonomically challenging species as well as those considered more common.
-Such genera included Antithamnionella sp. and Ulothrix sp. which are notoriously difficult to identify to species level.
-Halopteris filicine can also been easily misidentified due to confusions with other morphologically similar genera such as Sphacelaria sp. and it can be very difficult to tell these species apart from each other.
+Such genera included Callithamnion sp., Colaconema sp. and Ulva sp., which are notoriously difficult to identify to species level.
+Other species proved troublesome due to morphological similarities to other species such as Scytosiphon Iomentaria which bears some resemblance to Dumontia contorta.
+Elachista scutulata can also been easily misidentified due to confusions with other morphologically similar species such as Herponema velutinum, which also shares the same host, therefore it can be very difficult to tell these species apart from each other.
 These genera require an increased depth of knowledge on the cellular attributes, which can be remarkably similar between species, as well as other characteristics, such as overall texture, which can be used to separate such species.
-Other challenging species included Derbesia marina and Capsosiphon fulvescens, these two species are less commonly found and can also be easily confused with other morphologically similar species such as Bryopsis sp. and Ulva sp. respectively.
-As such participants are often unfamiliar with these species and despite having their own unique characteristics can be easily confused with other similar species.
-As intended by the scheme these tests aim to challenge participants and assist with training by stimulating the use of various keys and increasing familiarity with taxonomic terminology.
-Further, it allows problem taxa to be identified stimulating areas for inclusion in workshops and targeting such taxa within future exercises.
-Photographs used within the ring tests may be retained within the participating laboratories for future reference, with some descriptions allowing the comparison of taxonomically similar species.